dewball345/ear.js/README.md

 This project was started by dewball345

 Object detection libraries are everywhere, and you can find python, web, and other implementations of them.
-But I have yet to find a comprehensive object detection for ear detection, let alone one that is real-time and in the web.
+But I have yet to find a comprehensive object detection for ear detection, let alone one that can do inference in the web.
 So I created ear.js, a javascript library for real-time ear object detection.

 ## Features
 1. Ear.js is easy to implement in your code, with prebuilt classes for preprocessing, postprocessing, and drawing results to canvas.